SS Selma Concreate Shipwreck | Historical WWI Landmark

 Description

+Did you know?
 Resting for over 100 years about one mile north of the Galveston Island, SS Selma is an WWI-era ship.
 It was an experimental ship made of concrete reinforced with steel rebar.
 SS Selma is the only permanent and prominent shipwreck along the Houston Ship Channel.
+Let's visit SS Selma shipwreck from up close, paddling in kayaks designed to excel in sea-conditions.
+This is an outstanding opportunity to learn about Texas history and a great opportunity to experience coastal wildlife (surfacing dolphins, flying pelicans, etc.).Includes

 - Selma tour is about 3-4 hours long, rain or shine, except if windy conditions.